build-on-aws/content/posts/automating-your-container-deployments-with-cicd-and-github-actions/index.md

 ## 1. Prerequisites

-To work through these examples, you'll need a few bits setup first:
+To work through these examples, you'll need a few bits set up first:
 - An AWS account.
 You can create your account [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 - The CDK installed.
 You can find instructions for installing the CDK [here](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html).
 Note: For the CDK to work, you'll also need to have the AWS CLI installed and configured or setup the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION` as environment variables.
 The instructions above show you how to do both.
 - Docker Desktop installed.
 Here are the instructions to [install Docker Desktop](https://docs.docker.com/desktop/).